-A home inspection is an assessment of a home’s condition.
-Home inspectors not only identify problems with houses, they can give buyers information that will help them with the upkeep.
+A home inspection is an assessment of a home’s condition, and it’s important to bring in a professional to conduct one before you close on a house.
+Home inspectors can help you identify potential problems with the property you’re about to own and, they can give you information that will help you with the upkeep after move in.

 “We want to teach them how to maintain the property because it’s the biggest investment they’ll ever make,” says Alden E. Gibson, a past president of the American Society of Home Inspectors.